 PresenceLearning is the leading provider of live, online speech-language therapy, occupational therapy, behavioral interventions, mental health services, and assessments for K-12 students.
-We offer educational institutions with remote access to a nationwide network of licensed clinical professionals who work face-to-face with students via secure, live, online video sessions.
+We offer educational institutions remote access to a nationwide network of licensed clinical professionals who work face-to-face with students via secure, live, online video sessions.

 PresenceLearning contracts with a large and growing network of highly qualified clinical professionals, including speech-language pathologists, occupational therapists, mental health professionals, and school psychologists.
-All clinician providers must be licensed where they live, as well as in the state where they are serving students.
+All providers must be licensed in the state(s) where they are serving students.

-PresenceLearning clinicians work with students and their support team—teachers, paraprofessionals or classroom aides, interventionists, school psychologists, parents, and other caregivers—via live videoconferencing using the same techniques and materials as traditional onsite services.
+PresenceLearning clinicians work with students and their support team—teachers, paraprofessionals or classroom aides, interventionists, school psychologists, parents, and other caregivers—via live videoconferencing using the same techniques as traditional onsite services.
 Our proprietary teletherapy platform was designed specifically to deliver online therapy services.
 It includes integrated audio and video for high fidelity, live interactions; provides clinicians with access to a large online library of therapy activities; and features scheduling and progress monitoring tools.

 Online therapy can be delivered in resource rooms, classrooms, computer labs, libraries, and any other space where distractions are limited and the student can focus on the screen.
 Paraprofessionals, SLPAs, COTAs, classroom aides, and other helpers guide younger students to and from the area where they receive therapy, and work with our technical support team to resolve any issues that arise, as needed.
 A student receiving mental health services online often requires a confidential area with a window or glass door to ensure both privacy and student safety.

 Is online therapy only good for certain students?